ADD CONDITION

 Drug Overview

-This medication is designed to temporarily relieve minor pain associated with various conditions, including arthritis, simple backache, bursitis, tendonitis, muscle strains, muscle sprains, bruises, and cramps.
-It can be a helpful option for managing discomfort in your daily life, allowing you to engage in activities with less pain.
+This medication is designed to temporarily relieve minor pain associated with various conditions, including arthritis, simple backache, bursitis (inflammation of the bursa), tendonitis (inflammation of a tendon), muscle strains, muscle sprains, bruises, and cramps.

 Uses